Boundary phase transitions of two-dimensional quantum critical XXZ model: Conclusion and discussions

-We studied the boundary critical behavior of a 2D quantum critical AF XXZ model coupled either to a dangling spin chain or a two-leg ladder on its boundary.
+We have studied the boundary critical behavior of a 2D quantum critical AF XXZ model coupled either to a dangling spin chain or a two-leg ladder on its boundary.
 In each case, we start from the bosonized effective field theory of the spin chain or the ladder, and examine the stability of phases in the presence of the coupling to critical bulk AF modes with the perturbative RG analysis.
-We find a rich boundary phase diagram in each case.
-The main results are summarized in Table \ref{tab:results}.
+The main results are summarized in Tables \ref{tab:chain} and \ref{tab:ladder}.